 This area is called the "North Shore" of Nova Scotia.
 We live in the area known as "Brule", 4 km from the "Village" of Tatamagouche, which has about 3000 permanent residents, and in the summer another 3000 people come to visit, mostly to stay in cottages, many along the shore of the Northumberland Straight.
 The waters of the straight are quite shallow, which makes them relatively warm, and we are protected from the open sea by Prince Edward Island and on a larger scale, Newfoundland.
 Villages close by are River John and Pictou to the East along the scenic "Sunrise Trail" shore road, Earltown to the South, Wentworth to the West, and Wallace and Pugwash to the North-West along the shore road.
 Nearby "Towns" are Truro (South), New Glasgow (East), and Amherst (West), where people go for larger shopping trips, recreation centres, movies and such.
 The capital of Nova Scotia, "Halifax", we call the "City", which is 1.5 hours to the South, partly on the Trans-Canada Highway.
 We are between the two routes to Prince Edward Island, the looooong bridge to the West, and the ferry terminal to the East.

-Here at the Farm, there are several businesses run by "Farm Folk" (the people who live here) including an organic Veggie Garden run by Cammie, a Sustainability Solutions Group run by Yuill, Ecologic Carpentry run by Rob, a shop run by Augie, and prospective businesses in the works run by Meg, a Forest Camp, and " Nature School" run by Ume (me).
+Here at the Farm, there are several businesses run by "Farm Folk" (the people who live here) including an organic Veggie Garden run by Cammie, a Sustainability Solutions Group run by Yuill, Ecologic Carpentry run by Rob, a shop run by Augie, and prospective businesses in the works run by Meg, a Forest Camp, and Nature Trail, created by Ume (me), Augie and our four boys.
 Other up-coming projects include Refugee Sponsorship and Mushroom Farming!!!!
 At different times, work is available with different Farm Folk, though I (Ume) will act as the coordinator to help you Work-Away friends find jobs best suited to your skills!

 Hilfe bei Ökoprojekten